-0604.
-Information Technology (IT) furniture is to conform to the requirements contained within BS 6396 and JSP 375.
+Information Technology (IT) furniture is to conform to the requirements of the requirements within 0604.
+BS 6396 and JSP 375.

-0605.
-To ensure that equipment placement, cooling, power and earthing aspects do not require re-engineering as requirements evolve, all equipment cabinets, including those that are in essence a single equipment (such as USAS II or CICT Server cabinets), are to be installed in accordance with the requirements of this publication.
+To ensure that equipment placement, cooling, power and earting aspects do not require 0605. re-engineering as requirements evolve, all equipment cabinets, including those that are in essence a single equipment (such as USAS II or CICT Server cabinets), are to be installed in accordance with the requirements of this publication.